When we talk about color in video, we divide the work into two major priorities, one technical, the other aesthetic:

 Answer: Skin tone!

-Before I get ahead of myself, let’s define these three:
+But before I get ahead of myself, let’s define these three:

 Let’s take a look at some proof that your eyes are fooling you.
 First with the complementary color example: Stare at the ‘X’ in the center of the image for several seconds and notice how the circling magenta dot becomes cyan (magenta’s complement).